plaid/react-native-plaid-link-sdk/README.md

 cd ios && bundle install && bundle exec pod install
 ```

-#### OAuth Requirements

-:warning: All integrations must migrate to version 9.0.0 or later of the React Native SDK (requires version 4.1.0 or later of the iOS LinkKit SDK) by September 30, 2023, to maintain support for Chase OAuth on iOS.

-For iOS OAuth to work, specific requirements must be met.
-* Redirect URIs must be [registered](https://plaid.com/docs/link/ios/#register-your-redirect-uri), and set up as [universal links](https://developer.apple.com/documentation/xcode/supporting-associated-domains).
-* Your native iOS application, must be configured with your associated domain.
-See your iOS [set up universal links](https://plaid.com/docs/link/ios/#set-up-universal-links) for more information.

 ### Android Setup

 - Android 5.0 (API level 21) and above.